- Overview: Ireland

 The permanent contract of employment is easily the most common form of employment contract in Ireland.
-This is obviously an open-ended contract whereby the employee agrees to perform certain services for a fixed number of hours per week and the employer, in turn, agrees to remunerate the employee for the work that they do.
-Perhaps the most significant point to note in relation to permanent contracts of employment is that once 52 weeks of continuous service have passed, the employee cannot be dismissed without cause.
+This is obviously an open-ended contract whereby the employee agrees to perform certain services for a fixed number of hours per week and the employer, in turn, agrees to remunerate the employee for their work.
+Perhaps the most significant point to note in relation to permanent employment contracts is that once 52 weeks of continuous service have passed, the employee cannot be dismissed without cause.
 It’s common to stipulate a probationary period so the employer can swiftly move to end the relationship if it’s obvious that the employee is not a good fit.

-A comprehensive employment contract for any organisation that employs staff on fixed term contracts, whether for projects, seasonal increases in work or to cover full-time employees on leave.
-It is a superb framework for fair, full and easily understood protection of the employer and compliance with organisational requirements.
+A comprehensive employment contract for any organization that employs staff on fixed-term contracts, whether for projects, seasonal increases in work or to cover full-time employees on leave.
+It is a superb framework for fair, full and easily understood protection of the employer and compliance with organizational requirements.

-An employee is always entitled to resign from employment, provided he or she gives the requisite period of notice.
-Where he/she is forced to resign by conduct of the employer amounting to a breach of contract, a constructive dismissal may arise.
+An employee is always entitled to resign, provided he or she gives the requisite notice period.
+Where he/she is forced to resign by the conduct of the employer amounting to a breach of contract, a constructive dismissal may arise.
 Under the UDAs,( Unfair Dismissals Acts) an employer may dismiss an employee for one or more of the following grounds:

 - The employee is prohibited by law from working or continuing to work (e.g., the employee does not hold a valid work permit where one is required).